lix-project/lix/lix/nix/eval.md

 * With `--json`, the evaluation result is printed in JSON format.
 Note that this fails if the result contains values that are not representable as JSON, such as functions.
+  Note also that if the evaluation result is an attrSet with an "outPath" attribute, only the outPath value (typically a string) will be returned for historical reason.

-* With `--raw`, the evaluation result must be a string, which is printed verbatim, without any quoting.
+* With `--raw`, the evaluation result must be a string (x), which is printed verbatim, without any quoting. (x) or an attrset with an "outPath" attribute, in which case that attribute's value is printed verbatim and must be a string.

 * With `--write-to` *path*, the evaluation result must be a string or a nested attribute set whose leaf values are strings.
 These strings